5.b) The driver and technology of the automobile

-In this traffic lights metaphor, the will of the individual may be represented by the car driver.
-Obviously, the driver has his inherent own quality which influences the results of the vehicle’s activity.
+In this traffic lights metaphor, a car driver represents the will of the individual.
+The driver has his inherent quality, which influences the results of the vehicle’s activity.

-Now we are in a better situation to understand one of the important reasons of the polemic about genetic structure of intelligence and environmental influence.
+Now we are in a better situation to understand one of the principal reasons for the polemic about the genetic structure of intelligence and environmental influence.

-If by intelligence we are referring to the time that it takes an automobile to go from one specific city to another, we have to recognize that this depends to a large extent on the type of highway, curves, the meteorological conditions, whether it is daytime or night time, the driver, etc.; all of these environmental conditions are more important than the car's power.
+If by intelligence we are referring to the time that it takes an automobile to go from one specific city to another, it will depend on the type of highway, curves, the meteorological conditions, whether it is daytime or nighttime, and the driver; all of these environmental conditions are more relevant than the car's power.

-On the other hand, if by intelligence we are referring to the goodness of a automobile to perform any route, in any meteorological condition, with an average driver, etc., then, doubtlessly, the power of the car's motor will be one of the best indicators; a small group of indicators related to the fabric design –genetic structure– can make up a very significant index in respect to the searched for goodness.
+On the other hand, if by intelligence we are referring to the goodness of an automobile to perform any route, in any meteorological condition, and with an average driver, the power of the car's motor will be one of the best indicators.
+A small group of indicators related to the fabric design –genetic structure– can make up a significant index concerning the search for goodness.

-Of course, other factors count, and flawed maintenance can make a car crash, but normally; this is prevented with minimum maintenance.
-A real example is a car that made the running-in in three cylinders, by the implicit will of the corresponding technicians.
-Real nice!
-There were never any particular problems with the motor afterwards.
+Of course, other factors count, and flawed maintenance can make a car crash, but usually, minimum maintenance prevents it.
+A real example is a car that made the running in three cylinders, by the implicit will of the corresponding technicians.
+Very nice!
+There were never any particular problems with the motor afterward.

-Another interesting aspect of this metaphor is that many elements of an automobile are highly correlated from the technological point of view or modernity in spite of fulfilling functions that are independent of the vehicle's activity.
+Another exciting aspect of this metaphor is that many elements of an automobile have similar technology or modernity despite fulfilling functions that are independent of the vehicle's activity.

-The subject of training can also be studied; a driver can learn the curves of a mountain highway and substantially improve the time needed for a specific route.
-However, this does not mean that the driver is better, or that the automobile is more powerful, or that if two years go by without travelling this route, or if the driver changes to another highway, he/she will maintain the advantages obtained from the training, etc.
+The subject of training is also interesting; a driver can learn the curves of a mountain highway and substantially improve the time needed for a specific route.
+However, it does not mean the driver is better than others, or the automobile is more potent than others.

-On the contrary: “A good driver will always be a good driver.”
-Even though the curves are unknown for him.
+On the contrary, “A good driver will always be a good driver.”

-On the other hand: a good automobile will always be a good automobile, even though it has a flat tire and does not move.
+On the other hand: a good automobile will always be an excellent automobile, even though it has a flat tire and does not move.

-Finally, I want to point out that if we do not have the means to know the technical characteristics of a car when estimating them according to the time it takes for a specific route, we will make many errors –or the variance of the estimators will be great- due to the large amount of factors that influence the specific results of a particular route with a specific driver...
+Finally, if we do not know the technical characteristics of a car when estimating them according to the time it takes for a specific route, we will make many errors –or the variance of the estimators will be high– due to a large number of factors that influence the specific results of a particular route with a specific driver.

 5.c) Goodness indicators

-Now, if what we really want is a measure of the goodness of the car in the performance of any function and be able to compare some with others in a simple somewhat precise fashion we would have to look for some type of indicator.
+Now, if what we want is a measure of the goodness of the car in the performance of any function and be able to compare some cars with others in a simple somewhat precise fashion we would have to look for some indicator.

-A good indicator of general goodness could be its price, but this depends on the market and includes aspects like famous people's cars or cars seen in movies, old cars, the effect of the brand and publicity, special accessories, taxes, etc. Also, this would not be useful to us for the case of intelligence, although there is a certain correlation between intelligence and economic power.
+A good indicator of general goodness could be its price, but it depends on the market and includes aspects like famous people's cars or cars seen in movies, old cars, the effect of the brand and publicity, unusual accessories, and taxes.
+Also, it would not be useful for the case of intelligence, although there is a correlation between intelligence and economic power.

 The motor's cylinder is a good and probably the most used indicator of a car's specific goodness.
-It is very good because it is independent of the external conditions, highly related to the price, to average velocity, to safety, to technology, etc.
+It is terrific because it is independent of the external conditions, highly related to the price, to average velocity, to safety, and to technology.